 It has about 1,000 acres available… offers level ground… is dotted with trees… plentiful water supply.
 It is less than 3 miles form the Downtown Post Office.
 A paved street (16th) already extends almost to the site and a new bridge across the Missouri River makes accessible from Iowa.

-The property lost out, and the expo was held up Locust Street at North 16th Street.
+The property lost out, and the 1898 Trans-Mississippi and International Exposition was held up Locust Street at North 16th Street.

 The US Supreme Court Weighs In